clean-code-craft-tcq-1/reimagined-design-patterns-aswinmath94/README.md

 ## Cons:
  The overall complexity of the code increases because you need to introduce a set of new interfaces and classes.
 Sometimes it’s simpler just to change the service class so that it matches the rest of your code.

-# Bridge
+# Composite
-Bridge is a structural design pattern that lets you split a large class or a set of closely related classes into two separate hierarchies—abstraction and implementation—which can be developed independently of each other.
+Composite is a structural design pattern that lets you compose objects into tree structures and then work with these structures as if they were individual objects.

 ## Usecase:
-Say you have a geometric Shape class with a pair of subclasses: Circle and Square.
-You want to extend this class hierarchy to incorporate colors, so you plan to create Red and Blue shape subclasses.
-However, since you already have two subclasses, you’ll need to create four class combinations such as BlueCircle and RedSquare.Adding new shape types and colors to the hierarchy will grow it exponentially.

-Following this approach, we can extract the color-related code into its own class with two subclasses: Red and Blue.
-The Shape class then gets a reference field pointing to one of the color objects.
-Now the shape can delegate any color-related work to the linked color object.
-That reference will act as a bridge between the Shape and Color classes.
-From now on, adding new colors won’t require changing the shape hierarchy, and vice versa.
+Armies of most countries are structured as hierarchies.
+An army consists of several divisions; a division is a set of brigades, and a brigade consists of platoons, which can be broken down into squads.
+Finally, a squad is a small group of real soldiers.
+Orders are given at the top of the hierarchy and passed down onto each level until every soldier knows what needs to be done.

 ## Pros:
-- You can create platform-independent classes and apps.
-- The client code works with high-level abstractions.
-It isn’t exposed to the platform details.
+ - Can work with complex tree structures more conveniently: use polymorphism and recursion to your advantage.
  - Open/Closed Principle.
-You can introduce new abstractions and implementations independently from each other.
-- Single Responsibility Principle.
-You can focus on high-level logic in the abstraction and on platform details in the implementation.
+You can introduce new element types into the app without breaking the existing code, which now works with the object tree.

 ## Cons:
-- You might make the code more complicated by applying the pattern to a highly cohesive class.
+- It might be difficult to provide a common interface for classes whose functionality differs too much.
+In certain scenarios, you’d need to overgeneralize the component interface, making it harder to comprehend.